 Since March 2014 Johanna is involved in the International Cities of Peace community.

 2017 with Boxing for Peace team in Rijswijk, the Netherlands.

-Johanna was born in July 1967, in the middle of the country the Netherlands, the Utrecht area.
-She was raised Catholic and grew up as a cheerful, curious and loving child who managed to find her own way, amidst a highly valued village butchery shop run by her parents.
+Johanna is born in July 1967 (the 5th.), in the middle of the country the Netherlands, the Utrecht area.
+She is raised Catholic and grew up as a cheerful, curious, and loving child who managed to find her own way, amidst a highly valued village butchery shop run by her parents.
 Always busy, but always available.
 Both she and her two brothers and younger sister helped in and around the shop.

 THE HAGUE, NETHERLANDS (excerpted from Wikipedia)

 The Hague is the seat of government in the Netherlands, and the capital city of the province of South Holland.
 With a population just over 500,000 inhabitants (as of 1 November 2012) and more than one million inhabitants including the suburbs, it is the third largest city of the Netherlands, after Amsterdam and Rotterdam.
 The combined urban area of The Hague and Rotterdam, with a population of approximately 2.9 million, is the 206th largest urban area in the world and the most populous in the country.
 Located in the west of the Netherlands, The Hague is in the centre of the Haaglanden conurbation and lies at the southwest corner of the larger Randstad conurbation.